MattThommes/tumblr_api/README.md

 	?>

 The consumer values are for your [registered application on Tumblr](https://www.tumblr.com/oauth/apps).
 The token values are found after you authorize your application to have access to your Tumblr account.
+If you already have a registered application and you just want to authorize a Tumblr account to use that application, [visit the API console](https://api.tumblr.com/console) and input the consumer key and secret.

 Click "Explore API":